 The fast method

 Photoepilation, by reducing pilosity more quickly, can accelerate the transition from one gender to the other.
 Indeed, this method is ideal to treat large areas like the back and the chest.
 Photoepilation reaches its limits in cases of dark skin and light hairs, as well as regions that require precision.
-Treatment on blond, white and red hair not being efficient and dark skins presenting a contraindication, electrolysis remains the only safe and effective treatment in these types of cases.
+Treatment on blond, white and red hair not being efficient and dark skins presenting high risks, electrolysis remains the only safe and effective treatment in these types of cases.

 The permanent method